vman241308/face_detection_javascript/README.md

 #### **`app template`**

 In the `app` folder, an `app_template` folder with a template HTML markup and Vue script is provided for your convenience.
-You can simply copy this folder and rename it with each new `app`.
+You can simply copy this folder and rename it as a starting point for every application that you want to create.

 <br />

-#### **`facedetect folder`**
+#### **`facedetect` folder**

 In this folder lies the core definition of the detection and recognition framework.
 There are 4 key components to this framework:

-+ `FaceDetector Class`: This is the core class for using `FaceDetect` in your application.
++ `FaceDetector` class: This is the core class for using `FaceDetect` in your application.
 The core code is in `detect.js` that can be found in the `scripts` folder

-+ `neural network models`: Every machine learning application relies on trained models to be able to do things such as object detection or recognition.
++ `models`: Every machine learning application relies on trained models to be able to do things such as object detection or recognition.
 FaceDetect is no exception to that rule and it needs these models to operate properly.
 These pre-trained models are included in the package and can be found in the `models` folder

-+ `recognition models`: In order to recognize specific faces, `FaceDetect` needs models to compare the detections to.
++ `recognition` models: In order to recognize specific faces, `FaceDetect` needs models to compare the detections to.
 These models are nothing more but a series of pictures of people organized in folders.
 These need to be created under the folder called `recognition`.
 As an example, you can find a subfolder called `Flash` that has 6 (PNG) pictures named by number of the superhero Flash.
 The same mechanism should be used to create more models (pictures of you for example).
 We will elaborate more on face recognition when we create our first face recognition application

 + `faceapi.js`: The FaceAPI developed by Vincent Muhler is included in the package